US Senate approves divisive Trump spending Bill

 Polls show the Bill is among the most unpopular ever considered, and Democrats hope to leverage public anger ahead of the 2026 midterm elections when they aim to retake the House.

-Backed by extensive independent analysis, they say the Bill's tax cuts would disproportionately benefit the wealthy at the expense of social safety net programs for the poorest Americans.
+Backed by extensive independent analysis, they say the Bill's tax cuts would disproportionately benefit the wealthy at the expense of social safety net programmes for the poorest Americans.

 "Today, Senate Republicans betrayed the American people and covered the Senate in utter shame," said Chuck Schumer, the leader of the Senate Democratic minority.